 execution authorization protocol

-Control what your AI agents do before they do it.
+Control what AI agents can execute.

 No authorization → no execution.